The Cheesecake Factory, Winter Park, FL - a Consumer Review

-Does this review pique your interest enough to eat at The Cheesecake Factory?See results without voting
+Does this review peak your interest enough to eat at The Cheesecake Factory?See results without voting

 Not only is the service impeccable and the food exquisite, but the philosophy of The Cheesecake Factory is commendable.
 They actively participate in charitable events “to help improve the lives of those around us”, as can be found in their mission statement.
 Additionally, The Cheesecake Factory is environmentally conscious.
 The take out bags are made of recycled material and are developed to start biodegrading within one year.
 All of their paper products, including napkins are made of recycled material.
 Their take-out containers are also made of recyclable material.
 They buy only American made products and donate any left over food to Harvest Programs on a nightly basis.